First a note about the relative path vs. the absolute path.

 Then the script will look for the file foo.php in the same place as index.php

-$_SERVER['DOCUMENT_ROOT'] will provide you with the path to the document root, unless of course someone has disabled this feature.
+$_SERVER['DOCUMENT_ROOT'] will provide you with the path to the document root (unless of course someone has disabled this feature on the webserver).

 Inside the files in doc you include the menu like this, using a relative path:

-Now, at first this seems to be perfect, but what about the links inside the menu itself?
+Now, at first this seems to be perfect, but what about the URL anchors inside the menu itself?
+If

-If the menu.php file is using relative paths pointing to all the relevant files in the application, then the references needs to change if you are suddenly located inside the doc directory.
+menu.php is using relative paths pointing to all the relevant files in the application, then the references needs to change if you are suddenly located inside the doc directory.